vadimv/server-components/README.md

      appView.apply(new UserState("Username"));
 ```

-A stateful components has its own state, represented by a snapshot of an immutable class or a record.
+A stateful component has its own state, represented by a snapshot of an immutable class or a record and managed by
+the framework.
-A component's state is modelled as a finite state machine (FSM) and managed by the framework by invoking
+A component's state is modelled as a finite state machine (FSM) and can be changed by invoking
-the following stages of a component's lifecycle:
+the stages of a component's lifecycle:
 - component's state initialization during its first render and mount to the components tree
-- events processing
+- events handling
-- unmount from the components tree
+- restoring state after mounting again to the same position

 An initial state can be provided is the following ways:
 - set in its initiation function to some value